stellar/stellar-protocol/sep-template.md

 ```
 SEP: <to be assigned>
-Title: <SEP title>
-Author: <list of authors' names and optionally, email addresses>
+Title: <Addition of current IPFS Hash to Memo>
+Author: <Brian Ebert, brian@motia.com>
 Status: Draft
 Created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 ```

 ## Simple Summary
-"If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the SEP.
+Addition of current IPFS Hash to Memo.

 ## Abstract
+Add a memoType Memo_IPFS_Qm to Memo.

+Ingestion of a current IPFS hash to include decode from base 58 and stripping IPFS multihash metadata 0x1220.

+The resulting 32 byte sha256 hash is stored as any current memoHash.

+Stellar already supports storage of current sha256 IPFS hashes in memos.
+Moving format conversion into stellar's hash ingestion process restores provision of trust to the blockchain's consensus protocol.
+This change extends the domain of trust to any documentation related to a transaction.
+A small semantic change results in a large estension of reach.

+This SEP is a two step proposal and seeks advice whether to forget it, develop it as one SEP or split it in two.
-A short (~200 word) description of the technical issue being addressed.
+*A short (~200 word) description of the technical issue being addressed.

 ## Motivation
+IPFS provides simple, distributed storage of authenticated data.
+This natural repository for documents pertient to a transaction is already used on stellar, by decoding an IPFS hash from base58 and stripping two bytes of multihash metadata from the front of a 32 byte sha256 hash.
+This invests trust in the third party performing the transformation, as well as depending upon a third party to point to IPFS as repository of the preimage.
+A labeled memo takes advantage of network consensus to explicitly associate collateral documents with the transaction.

+Significant attention should be paid to the limited scope ot this proposal.
+Adaptiing stellar to the full IPFS multihash requires changes to the storage budget for memos, with additional cost of programming.
+Adding a memo option specific to today's IPFS hash minimizes cost and schedule.
+The incremental change furthermore delivers data to drive future decisions whether to accommodate more types of multihashes.

-Should clearly explain why the existing protocol specification is inadequate to address the problem that the SEP solves.
+*Should clearly explain why the existing protocol specification is inadequate to address the problem that the SEP solves.
 SEP submissions without sufficient motivation may be rejected outright.

 ## Specification
+This enhancement can be delivered in two stages.
+Semantic enhancement can link IPFS and Stellar while IPFS continues to use sha256.
+Future expansion of hash storage in stellar

+Add a memo type MEMO_IPFS_QM.

 The technical specification should describe the syntax and semantics of any new feature.

 ## Rationale